MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/feed.md

 	// 'Custom Attributes' column header in the Bulk file CustomAttributes = new[]
 	{
-		// Each FeedCustomAttribute is represented as a JSON list item in the Bulk file. new FeedCustomAttribute
+		// Each FeedCustomAttributeContract is represented as a JSON list item in the Bulk file. new FeedCustomAttributeContract
 		{
 			FeedAttributeType = "DateTime",
 			Name = "DateTimeName"
 		},
-		new FeedCustomAttribute
+		new FeedCustomAttributeContract
 		{
 			FeedAttributeType = "Int64",
 			Name = "Int64Name"
 		},
-		new FeedCustomAttribute
+		new FeedCustomAttributeContract
 		{
 			FeedAttributeType = "Price",
 			Name = "PriceName"
 		},
-		new FeedCustomAttribute
+		new FeedCustomAttributeContract
 		{
 			FeedAttributeType = "String",
 			Name = "StringName",